lmohanakrishnan/Inventory-SKU-Clustering/README.md

 # SKU-Clustering

-In this notebook I will attempt to cluster eCommerce item data by their names.
+An attempt to cluster eCommerce item data by their names.
 The data is from an outdoor apparel brand's catalog.
-I want to use the item names to find similar items and group them together.
+Using the item names to find similar items and group them together.
 For example, if it's a t-shirt it should belong in the t-shirt group.

 The steps to accomplish this goal will be: